danielsanei/platooning/README.md

 ToDo: 7.
 Codebase Details, 8.
 Media, 9.
 Object Detection, 10.
 Replication, 11.
 Documentation, 12.
 Acknowledgements, 13.
 ToDo: Special Thanks

 ## Overview
-The Platooning project aims to develop an autonomous car system capable of safely deploying an automated convoy which implements self-driving, adaptive cruise control, and lane switching.
-This project was conducted under the guidance of Professor Jack Silberman and fellow staff for MAE/ECE 148 (Introduction to Autonomous Vehicles) during the Fall 2024 quarter.
+The Platooning project aims to develop an autonomous car system for safely deploying an automated convoy, including self-driving, adaptive cruise control, and lane switching.
+This project was conducted under the guidance of Professor Jack Silberman and fellow staff for MAE/ECE 148 (Introduction to Autonomous Vehicles) during Fall 2024.

+## Original Goals
+- Design an autonomous vehicle for lane-centered self-driving on a pre-defined track using computer vision.
+- Create an object detection model for recognizing a lead car.
+- Implement adaptive cruise control to dynamically adjust speed and distance while following a lead car.
+- **Stretch Goal:** Develop lane switching logic to track a lead car changing lanes.
+-
-## Goals
+## Revised Goals
+Our initial focus was adaptive cruise control.
+However, noticing overlap with another team's project, we consulted with Professor Silberman during a sprint review.
+He recommended prioritizing convoy platooning and lane switching while integratinng the other team's adaptive cruise control development by the end of the quarter.
+Our revised goals are as follows:
+- Prioritize lane switching to track a lead car when it changes lanes.
+- **Stretch Goal:** Integrate adaptive cruise control (from another team) into the platooning system.
+- **Stretch Goal:** Achieve true convoy platooning, with our autonomous car between the lead car and another class car.

+## Accomplishments
+- Achieved lead car following using OpenCV-based object detection.
-- Lane Switching with a RC car
+- Completed lane switching logic to follow a lead car changing lanes.
-- Lane Following
-- Adaptive Cruise Control
+- Implemented an emergency-braking system with 2D LiDAR.

+## Challenges
+We faced significant challenges in deploying the lead car object detection model, as well as many other technical complications throughout the quarter.
+Despite our obstacles, we successfully delivered core project features, with an new emergency braking system as a new addition.

-## Achievements
+## Future Goals
-- Lane Following Model for RC cqar
-- Lane Switching
+- Refine lane switching for smoother steering when following a lead car.
+- Develop a secondary object detection model to identify cars following the lead car and achieve true convoy platooning.
+- Integrate adaptive cruise control to dynamically adjust speed and distance while following a lead car.

 ## Team #13 Members
 - Joel Jijo
-  - Electrical Engineering
+  - Electrical Engineering, Class of 2026
 - Maximilian Komm
-  - Industrial Engineering
+  - Industrial Engineering, Class of 2025
 - Ruochen Li
-  - Mechanical Engineering
+  - Mechanical Engineering, Class of 2026
 - Daniel Sanei
-  - Computer Engineering
+  - Computer Engineering, Class of 2026

 ## Project Structure
 - Hardware: Jetson Nano, VESC, OAK-D Camera, Lidar, GNSS, Logitech F710